gabepoissant/used-car-database-design/docs/markdown.md

 Though not strictly necessary at this stage, I also decided to include cardinality as part of the logic for this diagram.

-Each entity relates to the primary entity `car_sale` with a optional-many to manditory-one cardinality structure.
+Each entity relates to the primary entity `car_sale` with an optional-many to mandatory-one cardinality structure.

 ---